prodwarecst/ProdwareAcademy/README.md

 This app contains a set of tests that can be used to prepare for the Microsoft Dynamics 365 Business Central Developer Certification exam.

-## 001 ErrorInfo
+## 001 Isolated Storage

-This example demonstrates how to use the ErrorInfo data type to return error information from a function, especially the usage of AddNavigationAction procedure.
+This example demonstrates how to use the Isolated Storage feature to set and get data in Business Central.
+Together with it ErrorInfo data type is used in order to return error information from a function with the usage of AddNavigationAction procedure.